How to analyze historical website traffic, keyword trends & ranking shifts with SE Ranking

-• Historical data on keywords and domains: This is available in Competitive and Keyword Research tools, and for any month back to February 2020.
-Backlink and referring domain history can be accessed via Backlink Checker.
+• Historical data on website traffic and keyword performance: This is available in Competitive and Keyword Research tools, and for any month back to February 2020.

 Now, let’s see who can access historical data and where to look for it.